dan1oo/Cphy_SSM/README_inprogress.md

 State Space Models can capture long-range dependencies by appropriately parameterizing the transisiton matrix $A$.
 In S4 (Structured State Space Sequence model), the authors use a specific type of matrix called a **HiPPO matrix** to achieve this goal.

-The HiPPO matrix, defined below, ensures that recent inputs are remembered more strongly while still accounting for information from far in the past:
+The HiPPO matrix defines a memory-preserving operator that emphasizes recent inputs while still retaining information from the distant past:

 <div align="center">
   <img src="hippo_matrix.png" alt="HiPPO matrix definition" width="400">